Sumit068/Recipe-Suggestion/README.md

 # Recipe-Suggestion

 It is streamlit application where user can upload image then my model will identify vegetables and suggest recipe.
+I achieved 85%+ accuracy.

 Used technology :-
 yoloV5